 US imposes sanctions on commanders of Sudan's Rapid Support Forces paramilitary group

-The U.S. Treasury blocked assets of three RSF commanders accused of genocide and widespread abuses during the 18-month siege of al-Fashir, where over 400 died, per WHO.
+The U.S. Treasury blocked assets of three RSF commanders accused of genocide, torture, and starvation during an 18-month siege of al-Fashir, following similar EU and UK sanctions.

 - The United States imposed sanctions on three commanders of Sudan's paramilitary Rapid Support Forces over their role in the 18-month siege and capture of al-Fashir, accusing the group of carrying out killings, torture, and sexual violence.